SQream/sqream_docs/guides/operations/logging.rst

       log | db | db_and_log

-Command line utility
+Command Line Utility
 --------------------------

-If SQream DB can't be accessed for any reason, a command line tool can also be used to collect the same information:
+If you cannot access SQream DB for any reason, you can also use a command line toolto collect the same information:

 .. code-block:: console